Bani Hamida: 19th century

 John Edward Gray Hill and his wife, also travelling in 1895 on their fourth attempt to visit Petra, met the Hameideh south of Madeba.
 Five years earlier, the tribe had "harassed" Hill and tried to stop them.
 Their previous guide Abu Seyne was unable to guide them due to a blood feud.
 Hill describes travelling in beautiful spring weather through country green with young corn.
 At Wadi Waleh they found a "sweet little stream amongst the oleanders" from which their cook caught fish by throwing something into the water which "made them insensible for a brief period".
 One day's travel from Madeba brought them to Dhiban where there was a military camp.
 Here the Sheikh of the Hameideh, "who had troubled us in 1890", offered to show an inscription "up a winding valley".
 After walking "a long way in the hot sun" Hill was shown a flat stone "on which three or four Greek (?) letters appeared".
 The following night, while camped halfway on their journey to Kerak, their tents were fired on by members of the Mujelli tribe.
 About twenty shots were fired, but no-one was hurt.
 Hill speculates that the attack was to deter them from making claims against the Mujelli for compensation for "their robbery and detention of us in 1890".

+In a 1924 account of Transjordan, the population was distinguished between townsmen, peasants, and Bedouin groups, with a specific classification designated for "cultivating Bedouins."
+The primary groups identified under this classification included the Beni Hasan, the Adwan of the Balqa, and the Bani Hamida, who lived between the Wala and Mojib rivers.
+While their lifestyle shared similarities with desert Bedouins, these cultivating tribes rarely camped outside their own territories, farmed the land in the same manner as the peasant population, and paid identical taxes.
+Because they maintained agricultural crops and permanent, fixed locations, they were highly vulnerable to external raids and rarely initiated conflicts themselves.
+Consequently, despite localized feuds between individual tribes and villages, the cultivating Bedouins typically allied with the settled peasants for mutual defense against nomadic desert Bedouins migrating seasonally from Central Arabia.